-Sexual harassment, a form of sex discrimination, is defined as unwelcome conduct of a sexual nature.
-There are two typical types of sexual harassment: quid pro quo and hostile environment.
-Conduct of a sexual nature becomes a violation of this policy when: … such conduct has the purpose or effect of unreasonably interfering with an individual’s work or academic performance or creating an intimidating, hostile, or offensive working or academic environment (hostile environment).
+Sexual harassment is unwelcome conduct of a sexual nature.
+Sexual harassment covered by this policy generally falls into one of two categories: quid pro quo and hostile environment.
+Conduct of a sexual nature becomes a violation of this policy when: … unwanted conduct of a sexual nature is sufficiently serious (i.e., severe, pervasive, or persistent) and objectively offensive as to deny or limit a person’s ability to participate in or benefit from the University’s programs, services, opportunities, or activities; or when such conduct has the purpose or effect of unreasonably interfering with an individual’s employment (hostile environment).

 - Suggestive or obscene letters, notes, invitations